zheng0xd/JATIC-internal-docs/docs/process/dev/program-events.md

 The program holds the following events every program increment:

 - Increment planning - A beginning-of-quarter planning event that aligns all teams within the program to shared objectives.
 See [PI Planning](https://scaledagileframework.com/pi-planning/) from SAFe for more details.
-- Increment demo - An end-of-quarter demonstration of new features developed within the most recent iteratiion, delivered by all teams to program stakeholders.
+- Increment demo - An end-of-quarter demonstration of new features developed within the most recent iteration, delivered by all teams to program stakeholders.
 SAFe calls this event the [System Demo](https://scaledagileframework.com/system-demo/).
-- Increment retrospective - An end-of-quarter event where teams reflect on the current state of the program, and then identify improvement backlog items via a strutured problem-solving workshop.
+- Increment retrospective - An end-of-quarter event where teams reflect on the current state of the program, and then identify improvement backlog items via a structured problem-solving workshop.
 SAFe calls this event the [Inspect and Adapt](https://scaledagileframework.com/inspect-and-adapt/) session.

 ## Weekly events

 Within a program increment, the program holds the following events for short-term inter-team planning and coordination.

 - Scrum of scrums - A weekly event to help coordinate dependencies within the program and provide visibility into progress and impediments.
 This event is generally attended by scrum masters from each team.
 SAFe calls this event the Coach Sync.
 - Product owner (PO) sync - A weekly event to provide visibility into progression towards increment objectives, to discuss any scope adjustments, or to discuss problems / opportunities within development.
-This event is genreally attended by product owners from each team.
+This event is generally attended by product owners from each team.

 For more details on the scrum of scrums meeting or PO sync, see [Planning Interval](https://scaledagileframework.com/planning-interval/) from SAFe.